JobfullyAdmin/geekology/source/_posts/2013-04-18-geek-language-quiz-1.markdown

 </p>

 <p>
-Please use the Comments below or email us at <em>geekology@jobfully.com</em>to let us know if there are questions you'd like to see in the <em>"Geek Language Quiz"</em> series.
-Thanks!
+Please use the Comments below or email <em>geekology@jobfully.com</em> to let us know if there are questions you wish to see in the <em>"Geek Language Quiz"</em> series.
+We'd love to hear from you.
 </p>